AhlemBenmed/FeedbackGraphQL/README.md

 - Real-time rating updates

 ### 📝 Audit Log
-- All important actions (e.g., product creation) can be logged in the `AuditLog` collection
+- All important actions (e.g., product creation, feedback addition, user registration, deletions) are logged in the `AuditLog` collection
-- (Optional) Query audit logs (admin only)
+- Audit logs can be queried (admin only) via the `auditLogs` query

 ## 🛠️ Technical Stack
 - *Backend*: Node.js with Apollo Server